batraa4/Analysis-of-NCT-Members/README.md

 # Analysis of NCT members from the comment sections of their Welcome to Sun&Moon YouTube series

+For information about my project including research questions, summary, methodology, results, and testing please see my Report.pdf.

 # Instructions for Reproduction

 <font size="5">By: Anna Batra</font>